 "You can go take your break now, until the order is up." he informed me, and I nodded, rolling away to the coffee machine and pouring myself some into a disposable cup.

 "Want one?"
 Martin asked, grabbing a green apple, I nodded gratefully.
-He threw it and I raised my hand up next to my face as the apple hit my palm, making the flesh sting a tad.
-I grinned roguishly before sinking my pearly whites into it, penetrating the green skin, feeling the sour juices gush out, running down the sides off the apple and onto my wrists as I pulled the chunk off with my teeth, chewing slowly, and sitting down at a tale at the back.
-I licked the juice off of my wrists.
+He threw it and I raised my hand up next to my face as the apple hit my palm, making the flesh sting slightly .
+I grinned roguishly before sinking my pearly whites into the green skin, feeling the sour apple juice gush out, running down the sides off the apple and onto my wrists as I pulled the chunk off with my teeth, chewing slowly, and sitting down at a table at the back.

 I set the cup of coffee down on the table, putting my feet up as best I could, under the circumstances that my feet were in white and pink skates.
 I looked like a typical diner waitress with the knee length button up light blue dress and little white apron with the roller skates.
 The dress may have clashed with my hair, but it went well with my blue eyes.

 I yawned tiredly taking a scalding sip from the cup of the piping hot black coffee.
 I took another bite of the apple, licking my lower lip.
 The diner was quiet, so I could tune into their conversation if I tried really hard.
 I caught a few sentences.

 I took out my phone and began texting my boss, Paul.